trychlos/pwix-forms/README.md

 The package's behavior can be configured through a call to the `Forms.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.

 Known configuration options are:

+- `checkerInitializationEvent`

+    The event to be fired when a checker is successfully initialized, defaulting to `forms-checker-initialized`.

 - `fieldStatusShow`